Enzoait/SecureCommit/README.md

 ## Known Issues

-There's currently no known issues !
+Flagged files should appear purple in the view but the color doesn't change.

 > If you run into any problem using Secure Commit, feel free to send me an email or open an issue on the public repository.

 ## Release Notes

-### 1.0.0
+### 1.0.1

-Initial release.
+Added a new know issue.
 More info can be found in `CHANGELOG.md`

 ---